SKY-ALIN/space-drive-game/DATAFORMAT.md

 {"name": "player's name"}
 ```

-After that player is online and can act.
+After that the player is online and can act.
 Every request JSON must contain an `action` key.

 If the action is `fire`, there is no need to put additional information: